Kynoch: History

 Steam roller, formerly owned by Kynoch and used at Witton until the 1960s.
 Seen at Appleford Steam Fair in 2025.

 During the 1950s, the sound of test firing of munitions still occasionally shattered the peace over Witton, but with the standardization of cartridges across the Western powers and a general downturn in ammunition requirements, the sidelines in sporting cartridges were discontinued by Imperial Metal Industries (IMI) in 1970.
 IMI became independent of ICI in 1977, still producing rimfire and shotgun cartridges for the sporting markets.
 The more economically viable production of shotgun and rimfire ammunition continued.
 The Ammunition Division was incorporated separately as Eley Limited in 1983.

 Kynamco

 In 1996, David Little working under the company name Kynamco Ltd (Kynoch Ammunition Company) took over the Kynoch brand.
 Initially production commenced in Royston, Hertfordshire and in 2000, moved to a purpose built facility in Mildenhall, Suffolk.

-Kynamco, using the Kynoch trademark manufacture 51 of the more popular Kynoch calibres from 6.5x54 ms up to the .700 Nitro Express.
-They also produce various other types of ammunition for industrial, film and re-enactment use.
+Kynamco, using the Kynoch trademark manufacture 51 of the more popular Kynoch calibres from 6.5x54 mm up to the .700 Nitro Express.
+They also produced various other types of ammunition for industrial, film and re-enactment use.

-To date, Kynoch continues to manufacture in a smaller capacity.
+In July 2025, Kynamco eventually entered into liquidation.